 Type of Seminar:

 - Instrument Centered: Τhe seminars in which the subject of study is a particular musical instrument or a family of musical instruments.
-The students can participate in the class if they have the particular musical instrument.
-The level depends on the seminar.
+The student can participate in them as long as they have the instrument and if already have a basic level of it.

-- Vocal: These are the seminars in which the students participate with their voices.
-The subject of study is defined by the professor and is described in the seminar title.
+- Vocal/ Singing: These are the seminars in which the students participate with their voices.
+The subject of study is the singing in various traditions (e.g. Bulgarian singing) from which the teacher comes from.

 - Basic Level: The Basic level is one at which the students are familiar with and able to execute the essential rudimentary techniques relevant to their instrument.
 They are also able to execute simple material from the repertoire of their instrument correctly albeit without all of the ornamentation characteristic of a complete rendition of the piece.
 They should also be familiar (where relevant) with the basic concepts and structures of the theoretical aspect of the tradition to which their instrument belongs.

 - Intermediate level: The intermediate level is one at which the students are considered to be competent exponents of their chosen instrument as well as capable of performing compositions from the entirety of the repertoire of the instrument at an acceptable level.
 At this level a student is capable of performing within the context of a concert but not yet as a soloist.

 - Advanced Level: At this level the student is a full-fledged musician capable of performing as a soloist on his/her instrument as well as to engage in teaching activities.
 Advanced students are suitable for master-classes, too.